Weizhi-Zhong/IP_LAP/README.md

 This project is built upon the publicly available code [DFRF](https://github.com/sstzal/DFRF) , [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) and [Wav2Lip](https://github.com/Rudrabha/Wav2Lip/tree/master).
 Thank the authors of these works for making their excellent work and codes publicly available.

-## Citation
+## Citation and Star
-Please cite the following paper if you use this repository in your research.
+Please cite the following paper and star this project if you use this repository in your research.
+Thank you!
 ```
 @inproceedings{zhong2023identity-preserving,
   title={Identity-Preserving Talking Face Generation with Landmark and Appearance Priors},